cseanburns/journal-issues/manuscript.md

 to the pursuit of not just science but also to the pursuit of open science.
 Second, and more broadly,
-instead of leaving progress to random entities, we should collectively and rationally examine our ways in order to imagine and enact improvements.
+instead of leaving progress to random agents, we should collectively and rationally examine our ways in order to imagine and enact improvements.